RPE: What Is It, and How Can It Improve Your Workout?

 How to Use the RPE Scale in Your Workouts

 Like any other fitness technique, RPE training requires practice.
-To do that, start recording your highest RPE during exercise, as well as your session RPE once you’re done.
+To do that, start recording your highest rate of perceived exertion during exercise, as well as your session RPE once you’re done.

 How high do you go in any single session?
 Does it fluctuate based on the day of the week, the time of day, your diet, the type of workout you perform, or how many days in a row you exercise?
 Make sure you’re making apples-to-apples comparisons — don’t compare a sprint workout to a yoga session.
 And don’t assume that higher is better.